CountPacMan/PingPong/README.md

-# Title Case for Epicodus
+# Ping Pong for Epicodus
 ## by Daniel Toader and James Nielson
 ### Date: March 09, 2015
 #### Description
-The Title Case program capitalizes the first letter of all words in a multiple-word title.
-For example, we expect it to change the color purple to The Color Purple.
+The Ping Pong program asks the user for a number and returns a page printing out all the numbers from 1 to the number they entered.
+Numbers divisible by 3 are replaced by "ping" and numbers divisible by 5 are replaced by "pong".
+Numbers divisble by both 3 and 5 are replaced by "ping-pong".

 #### Setup instructions
 1. Clone this git repository